 Provide a Mini-retreat Experience.
 During the I Follow Jesus portion of the lesson, the content often lends itself well to a retreattype atmosphere.
 Consider dimming the lights and playing music that facilitates reflection.
-Invite the young people to find a comfortable spot on the floor or other area.
+Invite the young people to leave their desks and find a comfortable spot on the floor or other area.
 If possible, take them to another place on the school grounds, such as the chapel.